andymeneely/project-timber-wolf/TGC TODO.md

   * Take pictures of the prototype
   * Some other marketing pictures
 * Proof everything
-* Change the Security mat to just say "use other side"
 * Make shop backdrop
 * Make game logo
 * Make full PDF of Rules + FAQ for downloadable